Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 - Draping items over multiple bars and not hanging anything over the top.

 - Using one rung for one-two items, hanging items off the four corners and draping items over the top.

-Lightweight items such as knickers, pants, socks, vests, t-shirts, pyjamas, are all bone dry.
-Some items, such as towels, need a couple more hours of heat to finish off and I usually re-adjust them when I wake up in the morning and then pop it back on for 2-3 hours.
+Lightweight items such as knickers, pants, socks, vests, t-shirts, pyjamas etc are all bone dry.
+Some items, such as towels, need a couple more hours of heat to finish drying and I usually re-adjust them when I wake up in the morning and then pop it back on for 2-3 hours.

-I have also tested running this overnight.
+I have also tested running the heated airer overnight.
 All of the washing was dry in the morning after 12 hours of heat.
-This is fantastic as I’m able to remove the washing, fold it down and not have washing everywhere for 2-3 days.
+This is fantastic as I was able to remove the washing, fold it down and not have washing everywhere for 2-3 days.

 Does the Dry:Soon 3-Tier Heated Tower Airer generate heat?